Thursday September 28, 2023

 One of the considerations for parents who make a loan is whether they are treating all children fairly.
 Most parents hope to treat their children equally.
 But the need for a loan will probably exist with one child and not with the others.

 As a result, parents may consider making the loan to a child and then planning to forgive that loan in the estate plan.
-If this is the case, a parent frequently will create a similar benefit for other children in the estate plan.
+If this is the case, a parent may create a similar benefit for other children in the estate plan.
 By forgiving the loan to one child and passing a similar benefit through the estate to the other children, everyone is treated fairly.

 Family Loan Guidelines